 My research began by drawing up a basic family tree linking David Mossman back to David Brown.
 Mr Mossman’s father (also David) had himself been born in the Lowick area, at Doddington in 1904.
 The David mentioned in the paragraph below is Mr Mossman’s father.

 By the beginning of the 20th century many of the smaller mines in North Northumberland became unviable and began to close.
-Mining families moved south to the larger collieries of Mid and South Northumberland, or even further to the coalfields of Tyne & Wear and Durham.
-By the time of the 1911 census, John Mossman and his family are living at 43 Hedgehope Tce, Drift, Acklington in Northumberland.
+Mining families moved south to the larger collieries of Mid and South Northumberland, or further to the coalfields of Tyne & Wear and Durham.
+By the time of the 1911 census, John Mossman and his family were living at 43 Hedgehope Tce, Drift, Acklington in Northumberland.
 David’s older brother Robert John now aged 15 was already working below ground.
 David was the fourth child and the second son of John Mossman and his wife Barbara Ellen Brown.
 The Brown connection now potentially established I was interested to follow the Mossman line back a bit further to see where it would lead.

 John Mossman’s occupation was a Coal Miner.
 He was born in Lowick in 1873, the son of -